Salmon Friendly Docks

 Shallow coastal habitats are critical for Pacific Salmon, especially when juveniles first migrate to saltwater.
 They use shallow nearshore areas for refuge and finding food, and during this period, healthy eelgrass meadows and complex habitat are vital.

 Under traditional docks and overwater structures, however, it can be dark and barren – eelgrass can not thrive, nor can all the critters that depend on it.
 The lack of light also impacts salmon behaviour, as they naturally avoid dark areas and end up using deeper waters where they are more exposed to predators and don’t have the food resources they need.
 To learn more about these impacts, see our post on Salmon and Shoreline Modification you can also learn how to protect eelgrass habitats while you are boating in this post.

-Fortunately, with a few considerations, there are ways we can build docks that that minimize their impact to the coastal environment and to Pacific salmon.
+Fortunately, with a few considerations, there are ways we can build docks that minimize their impact to the coastal environment and to Pacific salmon.

 The best way to protect the shallow coastal habitat is to avoid building docks in the first place.

 If you are thinking about building a personal dock, consider if you can store your boat at a marina or at home on land.
 Could you share a dock with your neighbours?
 After all, it is a large endeavour to have a dock built.
 It requires authorization and there are regulations for building and compensation for habitat damage, especially when vital habitat like eelgrass is present.
 Along with reducing your footprint, sharing a dock also reduces costs and maintenance!

 If you must build a dock, make it salmon friendly.
 Here’s how:

 Keep it non-toxic – Do not use creosoted or chemically treated footings, which are highly toxic!
 If retrofitting an existing structure, remove any treated pilings.